MikeHankinson/MechaCar_Statistical_Analysis/README.md

 ----------------------------------------------------------------------------------

 ## Overview of the Statistical Analysis
-Perform retrospective analysis on historical data, analytical verification of current automotive specifications and study desgin of future auto testing.
+Perform retrospective analysis on historical data, analytical verification of current automotive specifications and study design of future auto testing.

 ## Data Sources and Coding File
 Data for analysis was provided in two csv files ([MPG](MechaCar_mpg.csv) and [Suspension](Suspension_Coil.csv)).